shwina/still-magic/_en/ghp.md

 And if you want to merge rows or columns, it's much simpler simply to write HTML.

-## How Can I Publish Simple Web Pages Using GitHub? {#s:ghp-ghp}
+## How can I publish web pages using GitHub? {#s:ghp-ghp}

--   Most people don't want to read Markdown as-is, so need some way to translate and publish it
+Most people don't want to read Markdown as-is, so we need some way to translate and publish it.
--   GitHub provides a mechanism called [GitHub Pages][github-pages]
+GitHub provides a mechanism called [GitHub Pages][github-pages].
--   Several ways to use it, the simplest of which is:
+There are several ways to use it, the simplest of which is:

-    1. Go to the `master` branch of your repository
+1. Go to the `master` branch of your repository.
-    1. Create a top-level subdirectory in your project called `docs`
+1. Create a top-level subdirectory in your project called `docs`.
-    1. Go to the settings for your project on GitHub and turn on publishing
+1. Go to the settings for your project on GitHub and turn on publishing for that directory.

--   GitHub Pages uses a tool called [Jekyll][jekyll] to translate Markdown and other files for publication
+GitHub Pages uses a tool called [Jekyll][jekyll] to translate Markdown and other files for publication.
-    -   Simple things are simple
+Simple things are simple to do in Jekyll;
-    -   Complex things are complex, and should be avoided in favor of self-publishing (discussed below)
+complex things are complex,
--   By default, Jekyll copies all of the files in `docs` to create the website for the project
+and should be avoided in favor of self-publishing (discussed [below](#s:ghp-self-pub)).

-    -   If the project is hosted at `https://github.com/USER/PROJECT`, the website is `https://USER.github.io/PROJECT`
+By default,
-    -   Note: `github.io`, not `github.com`
+Jekyll copies all of the files in the `docs` directory to create the website for the project.
--   Files and directories whose names begin with `_` aren't copied
+If the project is hosted at <code>https://github.com/<em>user</em>/<em>project</em></code>, its website is <code>https://<em>user</em>.github.io/<em>project</em></code>.
-    -   Jekyll will generate the site into a directory called `_site`
+(Note that the domain is `github.io`, not `github.com`.)

-    -   So add that to your `.gitignore`
+Files and directories whose names begin with a single underscore `_` aren't copied, but are instead used for configuration and customization, which are described below.

--   Text files (including Markdown and HTML) are copied as-is...
+## How Can I Give My Pages a Consistent Look and Feel? {#s:ghp-metadata}

--   ...unless they start with two triple-dash lines:
+Text files (including Markdown and HTML) are copied as-is, unless they start with two triple-dash lines:

 ```
 ---